Chapter 16 : Somersault

 "Aggy, are you okay?"

-I looked at Fred, saw the confusion and concern - an emotion I'd never seen him wear before - swirling in his eyes.
+I looked at Fred, saw the confusion and concern an emotion I'd never seen him wear before swirling in his eyes.
 And it wasn't that I didn't want to visit Aidan.
-It's just...
-I didn't want to disturb Madame Pomfrey.
-And I truly did have a lot of work to do.
+I just... wasn't ready and besides, I truly did have a lot of work to do.

-Fred looked at me, obviously very perplexed.
-He was wearing the exact same face he usually reserved for Ancient Runes class, and his mouth was open but no words were coming out.
+Fred gazed at me perplexedly, wearing the exact same face he usually reserved for Ancient Runes class.
+His mouth was open with no words coming out, his head cocked Golden Retriever-style.
 In any other situation, his expression would have been comical.